FoxelSA/csps-suite/README.md

 ### Documentation

-Documentation is not aviable for alpha 0.1 (Try the [wiki](https://github.com/niam-foxel/csps-suite/wiki) in case of emergency).
+Documentation is not available for alpha 0.1 (Try the [wiki](https://github.com/niam-foxel/csps-suite/wiki) in case of emergency).

 ### Copyright